-As set out in this disclosure, Barclays complies with the policies of the BoE and (where applicable) other relevant regulators and has established the capabilities to assist with achieving the required resolvability outcomes.
-In the course of completing the work to achieve compliance, Barclays has identified some areas for further refinement, including continued optimisation of processes and use of automation where appropriate, which it will continue to progress.
-In addition, Barclays continues to take steps to embed its capabilities into its business as usual risk and control frameworks, ensuring that capabilities will be subject to ongoing oversight, testing and controls.
+As set out in this disclosure, Barclays complies with the policies of the BoE and (where applicable) other relevant regulators, has established the capabilities, and is operationally prepared to assist with achieving the required resolvability outcomes.
+In the course to maintaining, embedding and testing the capabilities, Barclays has (in addition of the specific actions and enhancements set out in this disclosure) identified some areas for further refinement, including continued optimisation of processes and use of automation where appropriate, which it will continue to progress.

+In addition, Barclays continues to take steps to embed its capabilities into its BAU risk and control frameworks, ensuring that capabilities will be subject to ongoing oversight, testing and controls.
 Further enhancements and refinements to capabilities may be made as a result of these activities, and Barclays' capabilities are therefore responsive to changes to the internal (e.g. business or structural changes) and external (e.g. regulatory change) environments.
-In particular, and in the context of these broader activities, further testing of Barclays' ViR and Restructuring Planning capabilities will be conducted in response to the BoE's assessment that further enhancements are required to the assurance activities in relation to these capabilities.
-Barclays will take such further action as may be appropriate following the outcome of these enhanced assurance activities.
+In particular, and in the context of these broader activities, Barclays is committed to: